Testing Membership for Timed Automata: Timed automata

 where $(R_i)_{ 1 \leq i \leq n}$ is the sequence of regions such that $v_i \in R_i$ for each $1 \leq i \leq n$.
 From the definition of the transition relation for $\mathcal{A}_{\mathcal{R}}$, it follows that the projection is a run of $\mathcal{A}_{\mathcal{R}}$ over $ (a_i)_{ 1 \leq i \leq n}$.\\

-Given some connected component $C$ of the region automaton, a timed word $u$ is {\em $C$-compatible} if there exists a local run $(q,v) \xrightarrow{u} (q',v')$ such that its projection is in $C$.
-If there is a run $(q_0,v_0) \xrightarrow{w} (q,v)$, where $q_0$ is an initial location and $v_0$ the initial valuation, we say that $u$ is {\em $C$-compatible from the origin.} \\
+Given some component $C$ of the region automaton, a timed word $w$ is {\em $C$-compatible} if there exists a local run $(q,v) \xrightarrow{w} (q',v')$ such that its projection is in $C$.
+Let $L_f(C)$ be the set of timed words $w$ which are $C$-compatible. \\

-As $\mathcal{A}_{\mathcal{R}}$ is a finite automaton, for every timed automaton $\mathcal{A}$ for which we can construct a set of regions, we can decide reachability properties using the region automaton construction.
-It is easy to see that for a timed automaton $\mathcal{A}$ with diagonal-free constraints (i.e. the only atomic constraints are of the form $x \bowtie c$), it is possible to construct a set of regions.
-Alur and Dill have shown \cite{AD94} that the size of the region automaton can be exponential in the number clocks.\\

-The membership of {\em timed words} for timed automata is an NP-complete problem \cite{AKV98,AM04}, even when restricted to some simple constraints.
-In this paper, we only consider diagonal-free constraints, i.e. only one clock variable appears in a constraint.
+The region automaton of the timed automaton $A_0$ of Figure \ref{at0} is in Figure \ref{ra0}: the regions are $R_0: x=0$ and $R_1: 0<x<1$.
+There are three components $C_0, C_1, C_2$.